Guide to the 3% Stamp Duty surcharge

 A Treasury spokesperson said: "Under the new rules, if you buy a main residence (either your first property or a replacement for a previous main residence) worth £250,000 and an annex capable of separate sale worth £50,000 in a single transaction, Stamp Duty at the standard rates will be charged on the total value of £300,000.

-Anyone who has already paid the extra surcharge in this circumstance will have it refunded.
+Anyone who has already paid the extra surcharge in this circumstance can apply to have it refunded.

 What if I need to buy another main residence before I can sell my last one?